PocketNinjaCoUk/Yo/README.md

 ### Debugging

 You have a few small tools to help you debug.
-Simple activate debug mode in Yo.init and either leave debugScripts empty to render all logs, or, enter any script names or strings.
+Simply activate debug mode in Yo.init and either leave debugScripts empty to render all logs, or, enter any script names or strings.

 ```javascript
   Yo.init({